KaiquanMah/llm-trust-lens/README.md

   * **overall refers to all questions/examples across the entire dataset**
   * The figures below are in percentage terms (from 0.00% to 100.00%)
   * '-' refers to experiments which have yet to be conducted
+  * In terms of sort order, we have
+    * ADB (2021 THUIAR's paper) and our llama3.2:3b base model on top
+    * then sort from highest to lowest zeroshot model
+    * then we have our fewshot models

 <table>